Condoms and lubricants

 - For removal, the outer ring should be grasped and twisted in the hand and then pulled gently to remove the entire condom.

 Internal condoms should not be reused.
 After use, internal condoms should be thrown in the trash, not in the toilet (they can clog the toilet).

 - Oral barriers must be placed on the genitals or anus before oral contact to prevent any exchange of fluids or any contact between mouth and the genitals or anus.
 The barrier should cover the vaginal opening and labia or the anus and perineum.

 - A condom that has been cut to lay flat

 - A dental dam

 - A latex square

-- Plastic wrap
+- Non-perforated plastic wrap

 - As with condoms, oral barriers need to be handled carefully.
 They shouldn't be stored for prolonged intervals in hot or sunny places (for example, in a wallet, in a car or by a window).